 After the 10% point of the term, a student wishing to withdraw from a class must complete an official Class Withdrawal Form.
-All withdrawal forms must be received by the K. Ray Bailey Student Services Center, Madison Site Office or the A-B Tech South Site during the first 75% of the term.
+All withdrawal forms must be received by the K. Ray Bailey Student Services Center or Madison Site Office during the first 75% of the term.
+Students may email withdrawal forms to registrar@abtech.edu.
 In the case of a class withdrawal, the student will receive a grade of "W," which will not influence the quality point ratio, but will appear on the transcript and may impact financial aid eligibility.